rosbit/dukgo/README.md

 implementations of Duktape for languages other than C, most of them inherit the methods of using API of Duktape.

-`go-duktape` is a package wrapping Duktape and making it a **pragmatic embeddable** language.
+`dukgo` is a package wrapping Duktape and making it a **pragmatic embeddable** language.
-With some helper functions provided by `go-duktape`, calling Golang functions from Javascript, or calling Javascript functions from Golang are both very simple.
-So, with the help of `go-duktape`, Duktape can be embedded in Golang application easily.
+With some helper functions provided by `dukgo`, calling Golang functions from Javascript, or calling Javascript functions from Golang are both very simple.
+So, with the help of `dukgo`, Duktape can be embedded in Golang application easily.

 ### Install

 The package is fully go-getable, So, just type

-  `go get github.com/rosbit/go-duktape`
+  `go get github.com/rosbit/dukgo`

 to install.